Kunstderfug/grid-studio/content/posts/studio.md

 <div class="eq">

-High quality video recording up to 4K.
+Video recording up to 4K.

 One or two angle shoot.